aniketmhatre88/codepath-twitter-demo/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Mimic twitter login screen design

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Programatically customizing navigation bar.
+E.g. Adding labels etc
-2.
+2. Other data persistance/storage techniques

 ## Video Walkthrough